dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *In particular, in order to have `implements T` where `T` is a non-extension type, it must be sound to consider the representation object as having type `T`.*

+A compile-time error occurs if a type variable declared by _DV_ occurs in a non-covariant position in `V1`.

+*This error corresponds to a similar error for class, mixin, mixin class, and enum declarations.
+It might be possible to relax the rule for extension types without jeopardizing soundness, but at this time we prefer the simplicity and consistency of having the same rule for all kindns of declarations.
+Also, it seems unlikely that a relaxation of the rule would open the door for anything particularly useful.*

 A compile-time error occurs if any direct or indirect superinterface of _DV_ denotes the declaration _DV_. *As usual, subtype cycles are not